mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/release-notes/1.13.9/index.md

 [button color="purple" href="https://downloads.mesosphere.com/dcos-enterprise/stable/1.13.9/dcos_generate_config.ee.sh"]Download DC/OS Enterprise* [/button]

-Registered DC/OS Enterprise customers can access the DC/OS Enterprise configuration file from the [support website](https://support.mesosphere.com/s/downloads).
-For new customers, contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> before attempting to download and install DC/OS Enterprise.
+New customers contact your sales representative or <a href="mailto:sales@mesosphere.io">sales@mesosphere.io</a> before attempting to download and install DC/OS Enterprise.

 # Release Summary
 DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.